aliaksandr-klimovich/PythonTasks/README.md

 [1, 2, 3, 4, 5, 6]
 ```

-L3.
+T3.
 Write a function that returns reduced list.
 Sibling elements in this list are compressed into one value.
 Example:
 ```python
 >>> getReduced([1, 1, 2, 3, 3])
 [1, 2, 3]
 ```
-L3*.
+T3*.
 Write same function, but pass a parameter to control tolerance.
 Example:
 ```python
 >>> getReduced([1.1, 0.9, 1, 3, 3.3], tolerance=0.2)
 [1.1, 3, 3.3]
 ```

-## Dict

-D1.
+T4.
 Having a dict with multiple entries, write a function that deletes all entries except one that is defined by user.
 Example:
 ```python
 >>> d = {1:1, 2:2, 3:3}
 >>> new_d = delete_all_entries_from_dict_except_one(d, 1)